jwoglom/tconnectpatcher/README.md

 Currently only version 1.2, released in September 2020, is supported.
 You can extract this APK from an Android phone which has the application installed from the Play Store, [or find it on the internet](http://google.com/search?q=com.tandemdiabetes.tconnect+1.2+android+apk).

-Once you have the APK, run the tool with `./patch.sh path/to/downloaded.apk`.
+Once you have the APK, clone and cd into the repository and run `./patch.sh path/to/downloaded.apk`

+You'll be asked:

+* **How often (in minutes) should t:connect upload data to the cloud?** If you'd like to upload your pump data more frequently to the cloud, set this to, e.g., `5` or `15`

+From there, follow the steps to create a local debug keystore, build the APK, and then install it on your phone.

+## Advanced Usage

+To modify these options, run the tool with `./patch.sh path/to/downloaded.apk --advanced`

 You'll be prompted about several options:

 * **Would you like to make the APK debuggable?** This makes the Android app [debuggable](https://developer.android.com/guide/topics/manifest/application-element#debug).
 Defaults to yes.
 * **Would you like to disable certificate verification?** If set, this allows you to look at outgoing HTTPS connections made by the app.
-Defaults to no.
+Defaults to yes.
-* **How often (in minutes) should t:connect upload data to the cloud?** If you'd like to upload your pump data more frequently to the cloud, set this to 5 or 15 minutes!
+* **How often (in minutes) should t:connect upload data to the cloud?** If you'd like to upload your pump data more frequently to the cloud, set this to, e.g., `5` or `15`
+* **Modify to log bluetooth data?** If set, all bluetooth reads and writes are logged to `adb logcat` with tags `BLEREAD` and `BLEWRITE`.
+For use in logging phone-pump Bluetooth communication.
+Defaults to true.

+## Example

 Here is an example invocation of the tool: